-- Monarch migration path identify where new butterfly friendly plantings can go, plant and maintain. - Bird migration path Green the city and educate residents on the importance of trees, flowers, feeders.
-Citizen events to clear out bush and debris. - As much as possible, utilize native drought tolerant plants to absorb pollutants and prevent erosion
+- Monarch migration path identify where new butterfly friendly plantings can go, plant and maintain. - Bird migration path Green the City and educate residents on the importance of trees, flowers, feeders.
+Host citizen events to clear out bush and debris. - As much as possible, utilize native drought tolerant plants to absorb pollutants and prevent erosion.